roots/docs/docs/bedrock/master/environment-variables.md

+---
+description: Bedrock separates config from code with environment variables.
+There's a single place (.env) for settings that aren't committed to your repository.
+---

 # Environment Variables

 Bedrock tries to separate config from code as much as possible and environment variables are used to achieve this.
 The benefit is there's a single place (`.env`) to keep settings like database or other 3rd party credentials that aren't committed to your repository.